Program Description

 Admission Requirements

-Admission requirements of the Bachelor degree in the Computer Science program include a High School Certificate or equivalent in the following:
+Admission requirements of the Computer Science program include a High School Certificate or equivalent in the following:

 60%